-Bottomline Technologies (EPAY) provides cloud-based payment, invoice and banking solutions to corporations, financial institutions and banks around the world.
+Bottomline Technologies (EPAY) provides cloud-based payment, invoice and banking solutions to corporations, financial institutions and healthcare organizations around the world.
 The company’s solutions are used to streamline, automate and manage processes involving payments, invoicing, global cash management, supply chain finance and transactional documents.
-Organizations trust Bottomline to meet their needs for cost reduction, competitive differentiation and optimization of working capital.
+Organizations trust Bottomline to meet their needs for cost reduction, improved operating efficiencies, competitive differentiation and optimization of working capital.
 Headquartered in the United States, Bottomline also maintains offices in Europe and Asia-Pacific.
 For more information, visit www.bottomline.com.

-Bottomline Technologies, Paymode-X and the Bottomline Technologies logo are trademarks of Bottomline Technologies (de), Inc. which may be registered in certain jurisdictions.
+Bottomline Technologies and the Bottomline Technologies logo are trademarks of Bottomline Technologies (de), Inc. which may be registered in certain jurisdictions.
 All other brand/product names may be trademarks of their respective owners.

-This press release may contain "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
-Actual results may differ materially from our expectations as a result of various important factors, including but not limited to competition, market demand, technological change, strategic relationships, recent acquisitions, international operations and general economic conditions.
-For additional discussion of these and other factors that could impact our operational and financial results, refer to our filings with the Securities and Exchange Commission, including our Form 10-K for the fiscal year ended June 30, 2012 and subsequent filings.
-Any forward-looking statements represent our views only as of today and we do not assume any obligation to update such statements.
+This press release may contain "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, including the statement that we expect increased operating performance to offset the dilutive impact of the convertible note financing.
+Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors, including without limitation, competition, market demand, technological change, strategic relationships, recent acquisitions, international operations and general economic conditions.
+For additional discussion of factors that could impact our financial and operational results, refer to our Form 10-K for the fiscal year ended June 30, 2012 and any subsequently filed Form 10-Qs, Form 8-Ks or amendments thereto.
+Any forward-looking statements represent our views only as of today and should not be relied upon as representing our views as of any subsequent date.
+We do not assume any obligation to update any forward-looking statements.